miohtama/opsec/source/team/index.rst

 Two-factor authentication on email
 ==============================================================

-**The team member email accounts require two-factor authentication to log in?** Yes / No
+**The team member work and personal email accounts require two-factor authentication to log in?** Yes / No

+Inboxes contain sensitive information.
+Often email acts as the key to third party services and infrastructure, as email is used for logging with a forgotten password option.
+Thus, getting into the inbox further compromises other services.

-Email accounts contain sensitive information and they can be used to reset the master password of services and infrastructure.
-Email account is also attractive target to hack in as they are either public or easily guessable.
-Even if email account is protected by strong password, flaws may exist in the password reset process, e.g. by intercepting the voice mail of the target user.
+Email is an attractive target to hack in as email is either public or easily guessable.
+Even if the email account is protected by strong password, flaws may exist in the password reset process, e.g. by intercepting the voice mail of the target user.
 Two-factor authentication provides additional protection against such attacks.

 Applies for: Everyone